Back to Top

 A. All communications with the Student and decisions will be sent to the Student using the Student’s College-issued email address.

-B. The Student is responsible for responding to communications in a timely manner, and failure to do so may result in the Accommodation Request not being granted prior to the Activity.
+B. The Student is responsible for responding to communications in a timely manner, generally within two business days, and failure to do so may result in the Accommodation Request not being granted prior to the Activity.

 VII.
 Evaluation of Accommodation Requests

-1. If the Accommodation Request itself does not provide enough information to enable the Faculty Member or Authorized Employee to make a determination about the existence of a sincere Religious Belief or the Faculty Member or Authorized Employee has a bona fide doubt as to the basis for the Accommodation Request, the Faculty Member or Authorized Employee may make a limited inquiry into the facts and circumstances of the Student’s claim that the Religious Belief is sincerely held, and that the Religious Belief gives rise to the need for the requested Religious Accommodation.
+1. If the Accommodation Request itself does not provide enough information to enable the CDEIO, Faculty Member or Authorized Employee to make a determination about the existence of a Religious Belief, or the CDEIO, Faculty Member or Authorized Employee has a bona fide doubt as to the religious basis for the Accommodation Request, the Faculty Member or Authorized Employee may make a limited inquiry into the facts and circumstances of the Student’s claim that the Religious Belief gives rise to the need for the requested Religious Accommodation.
+In making this determination, the CDEIO, Faculty Member or Authorized Employee will assume, without inquiry, the sincerity of the expressed religious belief.

-3. The Faculty Member or Authorized Employee must consult with the Office of General Counsel prior to seeking to verify the Student’s state Religious Beliefs.
+2. The CDEIO, Faculty Member or Authorized Employee may consult the Office of General Counsel prior to seeking to verify the religious nature of Student’s stated beliefs.

-5. If the Faculty Member or Authorized Employee determines that the Student does not hold a sincere Religious Belief supporting the Accommodation Request, the Faculty Member or Authorized Employee will send a written decision to the Student, denying the Accommodation Request and providing the reason(s) for the denial in writing.
+3. If the CDEIO, Faculty Member or Authorized Employee determines that the Student does not hold a Religious Belief that conflicts with an Activity, the CDEIO, Faculty Member or Authorized Employee will send a written decision to the Student denying the Accommodation Request and providing the reason(s) for the denial in writing.
+They may consult with the Office of General Counsel prior to communicating the decision.

-6. If the Faculty Member or Authorized Employee determines that the Student holds a sincere Religious Belief supporting the Accommodation Request, the Faculty Member or Authorized Employee will determine whether the Accommodation Request can be granted in accordance with the next Section.
+4. If the Faculty Member or Authorized Employee determines that the Student holds a Religious Belief that conflicts with an Activity that supports the Accommodation Request, the Faculty Member or Authorized Employee will determine whether the Accommodation Request can be granted in accordance with the next Section.

 B. Interactive Dialogue